 What is it?

 #EasierToBeActive is a national online conversation for anyone with a passion in making it easier for people with health conditions to be active and stay active.
-We need your input, your experience and your ideas for what could be improved to better support, empower and inspire people with health conditions to be active.
+We need your input, your experience and your ideas for what could be improved to better support, empower and inspire those of us with health conditions to be active.
 Together we will build up a picture of how we can work together to shape the design, provision and promotion of services so that the system makes it easier for everyone to be active.

 Why have you asked me to take part?